 The Board is of the opinion that Best World has a diverse Board with an appropriate balance and diversity of skills, experience, age, gender, knowledge and professional qualifications and considers that the present Board size is appropriate, taking into account the nature and scope of the Group's operations.
 The current Board comprises directors who as a group provide core competencies, such as business management experience, industry knowledge, financial and strategic planning experience and knowledge that are necessary and critical to meet the Group's objectives.
 The biographies of all Board members are set out in the section entitled "Board of Directors".

-2.5 Meeting of Independent Directors without Management

-As and when needed, the non-executive directors meet without the presence of management to review any matters that should be raised privately and provide feedback to the Board and/or Chairman as appropriate.
+Meeting of Independent I As and when needed, the to review any matters tha Chairman as appropriate.

 CHAIRMAN AND CHIEF EXECUTIVE OFFICER